 Dr. Hasz received the PsyD from Rosemead School of Psychology at Biola University, an MA in clinical psychology, also from Rosemead, an MDiv from Denver Seminary, and a BA from Biola University.
-He is a member of the American Association of Christian Counselors (AACC) and the Colorado Psychological Association (CPA).

-In addition to serving on the faculty at Denver Seminary, Dr. Hasz maintains a private practice at Southwest Counseling Associates in Littleton.
+In addition to serving on the faculty at Denver Seminary, Dr. Hasz maintains a half-time private practice at Southwest Counseling Associates in Littleton.
 As a licensed psychologist, his professional areas of interest include brief therapy, development, marriage and family, and men's issues.
-He has coauthored a book, Promoting Change through Brief Therapy in Christian Counseling, as well as several articles on brief therapy and marital treatment.
+He is a member of the American Association of Christian Counselors (AACC) and the Colorado Psychological Association (CPA).
+He has published a book as well as several articles on brief therapy and marital treatment.

-Email: monte.hasz@denverseminary.edu Phone: 303-762-6920
+Email: monte.hasz@denverseminary.edu